-Option 2: List Bill Rate Contribution.
-If the List Bill Contribution Option is chosen, the employer shall pick a reference plan and select a contribution percentage of the reference plan list bill premium for employees and a separate percentage for dependents.
+Option 2: List Bill rate contribution.
+If the list bill contribution option is chosen: The employer shall pick a reference plan and select a contribution % of the reference plan list bill premium for employees and a separate % for dependents.
 Employers may select a different contribution percent for employees and dependents in each of the three contribution groups.
 A minimum medical contribution for employees is 50%.
 There is no minimum contribution required for dependents.
-Each employee can have a different dollar amount for employee and employer contribution, based on their age.
+Each employee can have a different \$ amount for EE and ER contribution, based on their age.
 If an employee picks a different plan, then the employer chosen reference plan the employee pays (or saves) the difference while the employer contribution remains constant.
 If the employer contribution is higher than the plan rate, then the employer share shall adjust down to the plan total and the employee share is \$0.
 If an employer selects the List Bill Contribution option, List Bill will be used for both medical and dental.